mbahkosi/PM1-public/lab3.md

 ## Problem 2
-Write a function that performs a given number of right circular rotations -- each performed from index L to index R and specified as an input parameter -- and returns the value at the given index of the array, after all rotations have been performed.
+Write a function that performs a given number of **right circular rotations** -- each performed from index L to index R and specified as an input parameter -- and returns the value at the given index of the array after all rotations have been performed.
 Please add your code to problem2.h and problem2.cpp as provided.

 ```
 Input : arr[] : {1, 2, 3, 4, 5}